Appendix surgery in Nigeria|Appendicitis treatment| Appendix removal surgery (Appendectomy)

-Are sensitive to latex or certain medications, such as anesthesia
+Are sensitive to latex or certain medications, such as anaesthesia

 When you’re at the hospital, your doctor will ask you about your medical history and carry out a physical examination.
 At the time of the examination, your doctor will softly push against your abdomen to pinpoint the source of your abdominal pain.

 There are two kinds of appendectomy: open and laparoscopic.
 The kind of surgery your doctor chooses will be based on several factors, along with the severity of your appendicitis and your medical history.

 At the time of an open appendectomy, a surgeon makes one incision in the lower right side of your abdomen.
 Your appendix is taken out and the wound is closed with stitches.
 This surgical procedure allows your doctor to wipe the abdominal cavity if your appendix has ruptured.

 Your doctor may decide to do an open appendectomy if your appendix has burst and the infection has spread to other organs.
 It’s also the better option for people who have had abdominal surgery in the past.

-For laparoscopic appendectomy, a surgeon accesses the appendix from few minor cuts in your abdomen.
-A small, narrow tube knowns as a cannula will then be inserted.
+For laparoscopic appendectomy, a surgeon accesses the appendix from a few minor cuts in your abdomen.
+A small, narrow tube known as a cannula will then be inserted.
 The cannula is used to inflate your abdomen with carbon dioxide gas.
-This gas will let the surgeon to see your appendix more clearly.
+This gas will let the surgeon see your appendix more clearly.

 Once the abdomen is inflated, an instrument known as a laparoscope will be inserted through the incision.
 Laparoscopic surgery is usually the best alternative for older adults and people who are overweight.
 It has fewer risks than an open appendectomy procedure and typically has a shorter recovery time.

 When the appendectomy is over, you’ll be monitored for several hours before you’re released from the hospital.
-Your vital signs, such your respiration and heart rate, will be observed closely.
+Your vital signs, such as your respiration and heart rate, will be observed closely.
 Hospital staff will also check for any detrimental reactions to the anaesthesia or the procedure.

 The timing of your discharge will depend on: